-The evolution of consumer savings over the last 5 years can be seen more clearly in Figure 2:
+The evolution of consumer savings over the last 6 years can be seen more clearly in Figure 2:

 FIGURE 2.
-SAVINGS DUE TO MERGER CONTROL CASES (3-YEAR MOVING AVERAGES, MILLIONS OF EUROS)
+SAVINGS DUE TO MERGER CONTROL CASES (MILLIONS OF EUROS)

 Differences in savings can vary significantly from year to year.
 This is due, on the one hand, to the number of cases analyzed and, on the other, to the turnover of the relevant market in each case.
 For example, the 2013 figure includes part of the savings from 2011, which was significantly lower than the rest of the period analyzed due to the Spanish economic crisis.
 Meanwhile, in both 2014 and 2015 the authority intervened in fewer mergers, but some of them involved very large companies with higher relevant market turnovers.

-In 2017, the relevant market turnover is significantly lower than the two previous years, resulting in a smaller moving average since, in spite of including some cases involving large affected market, the issues encountered, and therefore the remedies imposed, referred only to a small part of those markets.
+In 2017, the relevant market turnover is significantly lower than the two previous years, resulting in a smaller moving average since, in spite of including some cases involving large affected markets, the issues encountered, and therefore the remedies imposed, referred only to a small part of those markets.
+In 2018, even though a reduction of savings can be observed, the relevant market turnover was up to four times higher than in 2017.